Rateable values and revaluation

 This means you must tell the VOA about any physical alterations to your property, such as an extension or changes to floor area sizes and parking.
 It's important to tell them straightaway so you don't face a large backdated bill or pay more than you need to.
 To tell the VOA about changes, you can use the VOA online tool.

 Where there is a change in circumstance other than a physical alteration, you can sometimes ask the VOA to revalue the property.
-You can contact the VOA for advice via their contact form or sign in to a business rates valuation account.
+You can contact the VOA for advice via the Valuation Office Agency contact form or sign in to a business rates valuation account.

 The VOA may accept your changes and update their current and future valuations.